ethanp/programming/Educational/XCode/Core Data Notes.md

 * You can't retrieve only certain attributes of an object, you *must* retrieve the whole thing
+* You can view the schema/data via [SQLite DB Browser](http://sourceforge.net/projects/sqlitebrowser/)

 #### Going through Changes